|

 HIV-specific entry and residence regulations for Panama

-(Source: 1) Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Panama.
-Panamanian immigration does not require an HIV/AIDS test, but Panamanian law does allow for deportation upon discovery by immigration.
-Embassy Panama is not aware of any American citizens who have been deported due to HIV/AIDS.
+Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Panama.
+Panamanian immigration does not require an HIV/AIDS test.
+The U.S. Embassy is not aware of any U.S. citizens who have been deported due to HIV/AIDS.

 (Source: 2)